 Grammar note:

-Advise is a transitive verb, which means it needs an object.
+Advise is a transitive verb, which means it normally takes an object.

 Common patterns: